 While the book is largely a “fattening” of the original, produced under many constraints, I still think it is an extraordinary achievement.
 Fans from all over the world have taken it apart in critiques that vary from loving it to hating it.
 The love I can understand; it was a real treat to see the old characters I love in a new, modern setting.
 The hate I can understand too: hell hath no wrath like a disappointed fan who just wants Hergé to come back from the dead and do more books.

-Next: The Case of The Little Prince – De Saint-Exupéry versus Roemmers (Part 4 of 4)
+Next article in the series Fan Fiction versus Copyright: The Case of The Little Prince – De Saint-Exupéry versus Roemmers (article 4 of 4)

 Here is Yves Rodier’s Facebook page.
 It’s very informative, but not in such a way that you could figure out his bio.